Conference & School Keynotes

 This session will focus on using Google Apps in the classroom with students 3rd – 12th grade.
 This free educational service encompasses a powerful set of tools that are revolutionizing education.
 Combining these tools with other free Google products like Google Maps and Google Earth only enhances the learning for students.

 We will go hands-on with real lessons being used in classrooms right now as we discuss how Google Apps changes the learning environment.
 From science notebooks to collaborative notes and classroom newspapers we’ll get our hands dirty with what these powerful tools have to offer.
 Participants will need a Google Account.

 This workshop will focus on helping teachers understand and create their Personal Learning Network (PLN).
 From RSS Feeds, to Twitter, FriendFeed, and Blogs.
 This workshop will get you started and connected into the most powerful professional learning community online today.

 What’s all this Twitter about?
 Why should I care?
 I don’t get it?
 What’s all the fuss?
 I’ve asked myself these same questions.
 This presentation looks to discuss Twitter and all it has to offer educators and students.

 USING VIDEO WITH YOUR STUDENTS

-This sessions will focus on different ways teachers can use video with their students.
+This session will focus on different ways teachers can use video with their students.
 From videoing “Math Talk” to having students create videos about their science experiments.
-Video is a compelling way to engage students, parents and yourself in creating and learning in a new medium.
+A video is a compelling way to engage students, parents and yourself in creating and learning in a new medium.

 Ah…the Gif.
 We’ll start off by having a heated debate on how you pronounce this file format.
 But once we settle that, we’ll geek out on how to take this 20-year-old technology and use it in the classroom.
 The Gif is making a comeback and students love making them…so let’s use them for learning!